April 24, 2018

 New live streaming audio from a deep-sea hydrophone

 For centuries poets and writers have imagined the depths of the ocean as eerily quiet.
 But scientists now know that the oceans, and especially coastal areas, are full of sound from both natural and human activities.
-Starting this week, anyone can eavesdrop on sounds in the deep sea via a continuous streaming YouTube video that carries live sound from 900 meters (3,000 feet) below the surface of Monterey Bay.
+Starting this week, anyone can eavesdrop on sounds in the deep sea via a continuous audio stream that carries live sound from 900 meters (3,000 feet) below the surface of Monterey Bay.

 The sounds on this stream come from an underwater microphone (hydrophone) that the Monterey Bay Aquarium Research Institute placed on the seafloor in 2015.
 The hydrophone is located about 30 kilometers (18 miles) from shore, just west of Monterey Bay.
 It is attached to the MARS undersea cabled observatory, which carries data from the hydrophone back to shore.